Ferrisx4/T2-T3_Ferris-Saga/Saga_Condensed.md

  *This content type may need to have its layout reset.
 If this is the case, perform the following steps:*
   - On the 'Manage Display' tab for this content type, click `Apply Default Tripal Layout (will reset current layout)` followed by `Yes, apply layout`.*
   - If after clearing the cache and refreshing, the layout is still not correct (for instance only the Summary tab appears), disabling all fields in 'Manage Display' tab, saving, and re-enabling the fields may work.

+ Work may be required to get Biosample pages to link to the associated Analysis page (they already link to the associated Organism).

 #### HTML
 The HTML formats have gotten stale (id vs machine_name).
 Full description [here](https://github.com/NAL-i5K/general_issues/issues/28#issuecomment-469293011)